ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/EthInterface.md

 socket.open(&eth);
 ```

 ### Configuration

-For EthernetInterface, there is two possible configurations
+For EthernetInterface, there are two possible configurations:

-1. Use DHCP for network addressing.
+- Use DHCP for network addressing.
 This is the default.
-2. Use statically configured IP addresses.
+- Use statically configured IP addresses.

 Refer to the API below for how to set the IP addresses by calling the `set_network()` function.

 ### EthInterface class reference

 [![View code](https://www.mbed.com/embed/?type=library)](http://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_eth_interface.html)

 ### EthInterface examples